thoeltig/CodingChallenge.1BRC/FileReadAndWritePerformanceTests.md

 	- _FileOptions.RandomAccess_ will cache less because it expects the file to be accessed at random positions by multiple applications.
 	- _FileOptions.SequentialScan_ will cache more because it expects the file to be accessed sequentially by a single application.
 	- _FileOptions.WriteThrough_ will write to file system cache but is flushed to disk without delay.
+	- _FILE_FLAG_NO_BUFFERING_ will ignore the file system cache but has has special memory alignment requierements.
+		- It isn't included in _FileOptions_ but can still be passed down with 0x20000000.
+		- File, buffer & block size need to be an integer multiple of 512 bytes.
 	- If _FILE_FLAG_NO_BUFFERING_ is used in combination with _FileOptions.WriteThrough_ the file system cache is ignored and the data is immediately flushed to disk.
-		- This flag has a some of memory alignment requieremesnts and it isn't included in _FileOptions_ but can still be passed down.

 ## Second test: FileStream, buffer and block size
 The test will use the _FileStream_ to write & read 30 MB to & from a file: